gamalon/botkit-middleware-gamalon/readme.md

 `skills/gamalon.js` contains an example of how you might use the middleware.

-* First you'll want to instantiate the middleware, passing in the access token and tree id.
+* First you'll want to instantiate the middleware, passing in the client id, client secret, and tree id.
 This will tell the middleware which tree should be used for classification.

 ```js
 const gamalonMiddleware = require('../gamalonMiddleware')({